scc-digitalhub/sdk-docs/docs/reference/runtimes/python/define-function.md

                                         "param2": "some value"})
 ```

-See [create](3-entities.md) for the arguments required to create a `Function` object and start a run.
+[Next section](execution.md) provides an overview of the arguments required to create a `Function` object and start a run.
+It also gives the list of methods exposed by the kind-specific `Run` object.